rgunnar/openssl-lab/chapter07/README.md

 and

-`openssl x509 -in tls_certificate.pem -inform PEM -text -noout´
+`openssl x509 -in tls_certificate.pem -inform PEM -text -noout`

 ### Converting from PEM to DER